burakbayramli/classnotes/README.md

 Computational Science, Computer Science, Statistics, Functional Analysis written in Latex, in Turkish.
-All necessary Python code and data is either in the document itself or included in the same directory as the article / classnote.
+All necessary Python code and data is either in the document itself or included in the same directory as the article, residing in this GH repository.

 Anaconda is the suggested Python installation, and for the necessary side packages.
-If Anaconda is not used, the packages below need to be installed one by one, and we suggest `conda install` to do this, or `pip install` on the list above.
+Use `conda install` to do this, or `pip install` on the list above.

 R